... Coaching Shared Knowledge Dismiss

 • Challenging if playing against an opposition front 3, as no spare player to offer defensive support and cover.

-• Susceptible to counter attacks if both central midfielders advance forwards.
+• Vulnerable to counter attacks if both central midfielders advance forwards.

 • Space can be exploited in wide areas if wide players (forwards and midfielders) do not track back.

-• Players to be tactically astute and aware to take up positions to control space on the pitch to the teams advantage.
+• Players must be tactically excellent and aware to take up positions to control space on the pitch to the team’s advantage.

 If a team manages to master the fundamentals of the system at a really high level, the options that they will have both in the attacking and defending phase will be numerous.

-A traditional 3-5-2 (red) against a 4-4-2 (blue) with the sweeper (central defender) in the middle.
-A GK with god feet is a valuable weapon for a team due to the many available options for distribution.
+A traditional 3-5-2 against a 4-4-2 with the sweeper (central defender) in the middle.
+A GK with good feet is a valuable weapon for a team due to the many available options for distribution.

 Legendary German World Cup winner Franz Beckenbauer is the most famous example of a master sweeper — and even used the same tactic as coach of Die Mannschaft — while Carlos Bilardo coached Argentina to a World Championship in 1986 by playing with back 3.
 Rinus Michels’ Netherlands, with Ronald Koeman as their spare man, conquered Europe in a similar manner in 1988.